PayPal Pay in 3 now available.

 There are different regulations for domestic and commercial heating oil tanks.
 Most homes will fall under the domestic rules, which means your tank must meet current building regulations for the storage of fuel systems — these regulations apply to England so follow these links if you live in Scotland, Wales or Northern Ireland.
 Note: In England, the domestic regulations state that the capacity of your tank must be less than 3,501 litres — you can find out your tank volume by using our calculator.
 If it exceeds this, you need to follow the rules for commercial oil storage.

-According to the regulations, your oil tank must meet the following requirements, storage tanks and connecting pipes must be separate from your home and the surrounding boundary, tanks and pipes must reduce the risk of a leak/pollution and have a notice attached detailing the actions that must be taken in the event of escaped oil.
-Additionally, you must comply with the following fire safety regulations, your tank must be situated 1.8 away from non-fire rated structures such as sheds and non-fire rated buildings as well as openings such as windows, doors and appliance flues.
-Your tank must also be 600mm away from non-fire rated screening and 760mm away from non-fire rated fences that are not part of your home’s boundary.
+According to the regulations, your oil tank must meet the following requirements, storage tanks and connecting pipes must be separate from your home and the surrounding boundary, tanks and pipes must reduce the risk of a leak/pollution, and have a notice attached detailing the actions that must be taken in the event of escaped oil.
+Additionally, you must comply with the following fire safety regulations, your tank must be situated 1.8 away from non-fire-rated structures such as sheds and non-fire-rated buildings as well as openings such as windows, doors, and appliance flues.
+Your tank must also be 600mm away from non-fire-rated screening and 760mm away from non-fire-rated fences that are not part of your home’s boundary.
 Alternatively, you can install a fire protection barrier to comply with these regulations.
 To do this, the barrier must have a minimum 30-minute fire rating and there must be 300mm between the barrier and the oil tank.

 Are home heating oil fumes dangerous?

 Just like a domestic gas boiler, kerosene or home heating oil can produce carbon monoxide (CO) when it burns.
 This is an odourless, invisible gas that is poisonous when breathed in.
-Carbon monoxide poisoning can cause flu-like symptoms such nausea, headache, weakness and dizziness, confusion and chest pain.
+Carbon monoxide poisoning can cause flu-like symptoms such as nausea, headache, weakness and dizziness, confusion and chest pain.

 It’s important to book an annual service to keep your oil boiler safe.
 During a service, your oil boiler will be thoroughly cleaned and if required, parts will be replaced.
 This is essential as in addition to the risk of CO poisoning, faults in your oil boiler can contaminate or clog your heating oil which can reduce the efficiency and reliability of your heating system.